 Electric vehicles are fun to drive and cheaper to fuel.
 The cars are not just good for the people driving them though.
 More Mainers driving electric cars benefits everybody else in Maine, too.
 They are better for Maine’s environment, economy, and energy independence than gas-powered cars.

-Our 2018 survey found that 96% of people found their electric car to be reliable; 89% said it was easy and affordable to maintain (only 2% said it wasn’t) and 92% would recommend electric cars to their friends, family, and colleagues.
+Our 2022 survey found that 99% of people found their electric car to be reliable; 97% said it was easy and affordable to maintain; and 98% would recommend electric cars to their friends, family, and colleagues.

 While there are plug-in electric cars that are fully electric, you can also find plug-in electric cars that take some gasoline as well to extend their range of travel.
 Our electricity mix here in Maine is one of the cleanest in the country, and that makes plug-in electric cars far more environmentally friendly than even the most efficient non-plug-in hybrid car.

 Driving Electric Vehicles Makes Financial and Environmental Sense